 Mistake #4: Not Welcoming More Than One Carrier

 Incorporating a multi-carrier strategy into your shipping efforts can deliver various benefits – including enhanced transit time, increased pick-up and delivery locations, and more favorable rates.
 Additionally, you welcome the opportunity to provide your customers with their preference of carriers – something not to overlook the value of.
-To help ease this often time-intense – and always complicated – task, consider how trusting experts can help you.
+To help ease this often time-intensive– and always complicated – task, consider how trusting experts can help you.
 Refund Retriever offers this service, eliminating the need to add one more thing to your to-do list while also delivering on your company’s goals of reaching the best contract terms possible for your unique business.
 Explore more here.

 Mistake #5: Not Providing Benchmarking Details